izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Tutorials/RemoteCompilation.md

    ```

    This indicates work is being spread to multiple agents.
 If you enabled the UBA visualizer, you can also see
-   a graphical overview how the build progresses over multiple machines.
+   a graphical overview of how the build progresses over multiple machines.

-   For debugging and tuning purposes, it can be useful to force remote execution all compile workfloads.
+   For debugging and tuning purposes, it can be useful to force remote execution all compile workloads.
 To do
    so, enable the following option in your `BuildConfiguration.xml` file or pass `-UBAForceRemote` on the
    UnrealBuildTool command line: